 Students may submit additional courses for consideration using the Petition for an Exception to the Requirements.

 Students interested in pursuing independent research or a project under the guidance of a faculty member may count up to 5 units of independent study toward the Joint or Dual MS degree.
 The project scope should strongly emphasize the student's environment and resource interests.
-One independent study course may count toward the E-IPER elective requirement, if taken for 3-5 units and a letter grade.

 Request for an ExceptionR